Damages in Bad Faith Insurance Lawsuits

 When policyholders file claims against their policy, they expect the insurer to act in good faith when processing claims.
 This means that even though paying out on a policyholder’s claim may be financially disadvantageous for the insurer, the insurer’s employees must process the claim honestly.
 If an insurance company fails to do so, or an insurance company employee engages in bad faith practices to avoid paying claims, the insurance company could face bad faith lawsuits from affected policyholders.

-Types of Damages in Insurance Bad Faith Cases
+What Types of Damages Are in Insurance Bad Faith Cases?

 Plaintiffs in insurance bad faith cases can potentially secure two types of damages, including:

 - Compensatory damages, which satisfy the policy’s conditions and cover the plaintiff’s financial damages resulting from the bad faith.
 Compensatory damages can also include interest, statutory penalties, attorney’s fees, and emotional distress.

 - Punitive damages, which exist to punish an insurance company that has engaged in unethical or exploitative behavior.
 These damages can exceed the limits of the policyholder’s coverage and typically reflect the insurance company’s overall wealth.
 Punitive damages discourage insurers from engaging in similar bad faith behaviors in the future.

 Determining Damage Amounts in Insurance Bad Faith Lawsuits